KinTheInfinite/GungeonArchipelago/README.md

-# GungeonArchipelago
+# Gungeon Archipelago
  An Enter The Gungeon randomizer for https://archipelago.gg